If you tend to avoid drinking things you can’t pronounce, this article is for you!

 Specifically, it contains at least two health-enhancing compounds (aspalathin and alpha hydroxy acid) that do not exist in any other natural source that you can ingest.
 It’s also the only tea that provides quercetin, which has a ton of healthy benefits we share below.

-Considering rooibos tea is caffeine-free, calorie-free AND has these unique properties, we think everyone could benefit from adding it to their diet.
+Considering rooibos tea is caffeine-free, calorie-free, AND has these unique properties, we think everyone could benefit from adding it to their diet.
 Read on and decide for yourself:

-Rooibos tea contains three primary antioxidants: aspalathin, luteolin and quercetin.
-(4)(5) These antioxidants are particularly regarded for their ability to fight free radical damage to your cells.
-That means that they have anti-aging properties, as well as an ability to fight inflammation in your body.
+Rooibos tea contains three primary antioxidants: aspalathin (aspalathus linearis), luteolin, and quercetin.
+(4)(5) These powerful antioxidants are particularly regarded for their ability to help your body fight against free radical damage to your cells.
+That means they can support healthy aging, support a healthy immune system, as well as your body’s natural anti-inflammatory response.
 (6) Almost sounds like a plant superhero, right?

-Drinking rooibos tea has promising results for anyone looking for help to keep their blood sugar level.
+Drinking rooibos tea has promising results for anyone looking for help to keep their blood sugar levels healthy.
 The antioxidant aspalathin is known to help balance blood sugar and help with insulin resistance.
 (9) Rooibos happens to be one of the few known natural sources of aspalathin.

 Just about every variety of tea can enhance your digestion.
 Rooibos, however, is particularly good for alleviating any kind of abdominal pain or indigestion.

 This is due to certain compounds in rooibos that have demonstrated an anti-spasmodic effect on the digestive system.
-(11) So any kind or churning or cramping of the stomach or intestines can be alleviated by drinking rooibos tea.
+(11) So any kind or churning or cramping of the stomach or intestines can potentially be alleviated by drinking rooibos tea.

-Healthy Skin and Hair
+6. Support Healthy Skin and Hair